eirisocherry/relighting/README.md

 # Relighting
-An open source After Effects tool that allows you to quickly relight a scene
+An After Effects tool that allows you to quickly relight a scene
 Author: https://www.youtube.com/@shy_rikki
 Report a bug: https://discord.gg/AAJxThhbBf
 If you wish to donate ❤️: https://boosty.to/shy_rikki